-In spite of seeing the Lord develop so many churches, they were disappointed that there were so few men in the rural locations.
-The Xhosa men were shipped to South Africa to work in the mines and factories, in hopes of earning enough money to someday buy a wife.
-It was decided that the mission was to expand into the black townships of South Africa; as a result African New Life Ministries was established to reach the more westernized Xhosa who lived in these black ghettos.
+The Koskys were overjoyed seeing the Lord plant so many new churches in the rural villages.
+But they became concerned about the fact that there were so few men.
+Young Xhosa men typically travel to South Africa to work in the white-owned mines and factories in the hopes of earning enough money to eventually buy a wife.
+Because of this, a decision was made that the mission would expand into the black “townships” (shantytowns or squatter camps) of South Africa.
+African New Life Ministries was then established to reach to reach the more westernized Xhosa men who live in these squatter camps.